sws-ocean/Hakai_CPROOF_postdoc_tools/np_circulation/README.md

 # North Pacific Circulation

 This folder contains scripts and figures related to the influence of large-scale North Pacific circulation on the composition of water masses reaching the Canadian Pacific margin.
-The focus is on identifying key circulation modes and their relationship to changes in oxygen and water mass structure along the shelf.
+The focus is on identifying important circulation modes and their relationship to changes in oxygen and water mass structure along the shelf.
+This work is (yet) unpublished.

 ## Contents

-### 📄 Reports
+### Reports

 - **`breathing_bifurcation_PCAreport.pdf`**
   A standalone PDF report documenting an EOF (Empirical Orthogonal Function) analysis of dynamic height anomalies in the North Pacific.
 It revisits and reproduces Freeland's (2006) breathing and bifurcation modes using dynamic height differences in the N. Pacific.